semantic-developer/SemanticDeveloper/SemanticDeveloper/SemanticDeveloper/README.md

       - Example log: `Created and checked out 'feature-x' (based on origin/main).`
   - Switch Branch…
     - Checks out an existing branch by name (no automatic fetch/merge).
+  - Get Latest
+    - Fetches from the tracked remote (defaults to `origin`) and fast-forwards the current branch when possible.
+    - Requires the branch to track a remote counterpart; otherwise a helpful log message is shown.
+    - Stops early if a merge or rebase would be required (fast-forward only).
   - Rollback Changes…
     - Hard‑resets the working directory to `HEAD` and deletes untracked files.
     - Prompts for confirmation since this discards local changes.
   - Refresh
     - Refreshes the branch label and the file tree’s Git status coloring.

+Example workflow
+1. Switch to an existing base branch (e.g., `main` or `master`).
+2. Choose **Git ▾ → Get Latest** to fast-forward your local branch.
+3. Use **Git ▾ → New Branch…** with your preferred naming convention (e.g., `feature/login-form`).
+4. After making changes, select **Commit…**, enter a message, let the app push the branch for you, and optionally enable **Create Pull Request** to jump straight to GitHub once the push completes.

 - Initialize Git…
   - When the workspace is not a Git repo, an “Initialize Git…” button appears in the header.